artem1458/develops-test-app/README.md

+If you want to try this app without installing, just follow the link: <a href="https://artem1458.github.io/develops-test-app/">Develops Test App</a>

-To start this application you need NPM installed.
+If you want to start this application locally, follow next steps:

 <ol>
   <li>Clone this repository to your local machine</li>